tsajed/chatbot-MemN2N-tensorflow/README.md

 Implementation of [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) with sklearn-like interface using Tensorflow.
 Tasks are from the [bAbl](https://research.facebook.com/research/babi/) dataset.
 Based on an earlier implementation (can't find the link).

 ### Install dependencies

-This project has been tested on python2.7 and GPU enabled TensorFlow.
-If you are using TensorFlow with a GPU(S) you'll need to follow the standard TF GPU installation documentation.

 ```
 pip install -r requirements.txt